luojun96/neovim-conf/README.md

 # nervim-conf
-Customized Configuration for Neovim
+Customized Configuration for Neovim.

-This configuration for Neovim references [Neovim](https://github.com/MarioCarrion/videos/tree/main/2023/01/nvim)
+This repository extends the configuration from [Neovim](https://github.com/MarioCarrion/videos/tree/main/2023/01/nvim).